thesteve0/voxel51-doc/content/_index.md

 ### cards with explanation of the different sections

 ### Topic I am not sure where to place
-1. FiftyOne brain
+1. FiftyOne brain  - it mixes both user guide, how-tos, and reference all throughout the docS

+There are two options
+1. Give brain its own doc site
-May want to break this into two different docs
+2. Break apart the docs into two different directories
     1. Conceptual for the brain
     2. How to do stuff with the brain